xXleowXx/gitlab-charts/doc/charts/gitlab/migrations/index.md

   SOME_OTHER_KEY: some_other_value
 ```

-When the container is started, you can confirm that the enviornment variables are exposed:
+When the container is started, you can confirm that the environment variables are exposed:

 ```shell
 env | grep SOME